 - Integration into University Life

 The Principles are publicized broadly in a variety of contexts including the UC Davis General Catalog, student organization registration materials, student and staff employee training and conflict resolution responses.
 They are also integrated into campus programs such as Summer Advising, the Campus Community Book Project, Student Housing and the Fall Convocation.The Principles serve as a broad and inclusive statement of expected behavior.
 Further, they reinforce the university setting as an open and fair marketplace of ideas.
 The Principles are not law or policy but a basis to form a shared vision of our campus community.

 - Choices in Applying the Principles of Community

 - The UC Davis Principles of Community set forth ideals and expectations for campus interactions.
 Members of our community are expected to treat each other with respect and dignity, to refrain from displays of inappropriate anger or intimidating conduct, to shun epithets or abusive language, and to find effective means to disagree, to persuade and to inform through rational discussion.
 Although the Principles of Community are not enforced by punishment unless the act is a crime or breach of conduct standards, the Principles provide guidance for addressing the full range of behavior and interactions

-The Principles of Community are not official University of California, Davis policy; nor do they replace existing policies, procedures or codes of conduct.
+While the Principles of Community are not official University of California, Davis policy; the Principles are connected to existing policies.
+The Principles do not do not replace existing policies, procedures or codes of conduct.